Continuing Education Activity

-Tolterodine, along with other OAB drugs, is contraindicated in patients who are at risk for or currently have gastric retention or uncontrolled angle-closure glaucoma.
-It is also not for use in patients with myasthenia gravis, severe constipation, intestinal atony, ulcerative colitis, or those with bladder outflow obstructions.
+Along with other OAB drugs, tolterodine is contraindicated in patients at risk for or currently have gastric retention or uncontrolled angle-closure glaucoma.
+It is also not for use in patients with myasthenia gravis, severe constipation, intestinal atony, ulcerative colitis, or bladder outflow obstructions.

-Healthcare professionals should monitor patients for antimuscarinic effects on the cardiac and central nervous system.
+Healthcare professionals should monitor patients for antimuscarinic effects on the cardiac and central nervous systems.
 These effects include tachycardia, palpitations, prolonged QT intervals (more common in females), hallucinations, confusion, dizziness, and more.
-This vigilance is especially necessary for elderly patients who are taking multiple medications and are at risk for drug-to-drug interactions.
+This vigilance is vital for elderly patients taking multiple medications and who are at risk for drug-to-drug interactions.

 Patients should be explained the most common adverse side effects, such as dizziness, after administration of tolterodine, as it can put them at risk if they are about to perform a potentially dangerous task.

-To prevent toxicity, patients with hepatic impairment should be given a lower dose since the elimination of the drug is lower than that of healthy patients.
+To prevent toxicity, patients with hepatic impairment should be given a lower dose since the drug's elimination is lower than that of healthy patients.
 Additionally, tolterodine demonstrated higher concentrations in patients with renal impairment.
 Therefore, recommendations include a decrease in drug dosage in both patients with hepatic or renal impairment.